The Best Stable Design Features

 Stable Doors

-Our two-part stable doors include a bottom and top door, which gives you the opportunity to enclose the stable if needs be from the weather.
-If you own ponies, opt for a three-piece pony door, which features a second opening panel to allow shorter animals to look out.
+Our two-part stable doors include a bottom and top door, allowing you to fully enclose the stable when you need greater weather protection.
+If you own ponies, you can opt for a three-piece pony door, which features a second opening panel that allows shorter animals to look out.
+See how these work in our guide to pony stable doors.

 American Barn Top Doors

-Windows allow horses to look out of the building when they please, even when the stable doors are closed due to weather or safety reasons.
-Just like doors, they increase air circulation and natural light.
+Windows allow horses to look outside, even when the stable doors remain closed because of the weather or for safety reasons.
+Like doors, they also increase airflow and natural light.

 Extended Canopy

-Adding an extended canopy to your stables provides better protection and shelter from the weather as well as giving you a covered walk way in front of the stables.
+Adding an extended canopy to your stables provides additional protection from the weather and gives you a covered walkway in front of the boxes.

 Kickboarding